eguvenc/framework_old/mtemp/request/releases/0.0.1/README.md

 ------

-Normally first parameter assigned for request method but if you not choose a method , Obullo request helper will do atuomatically $_GET request don't forget Obullo also store get and post data into $_REQUEST global variable.
+Normally first parameter assigned for request method but if you not choose a method , request helper will do atuomatically $_GET request.
+Don't forget Hmvc also store get and post data into $_REQUEST global variable.

 ```php
 echo request\get('blog/blog/read');